motdotla/dotenv/README.md

 ### What happens to environment variables that were already set?

-We will never modify any environment variables that have already been set.
-In particular, if there is a variable in your `.env` file which collides with one that already exists in your environment, then that variable will be skipped.
-This behavior allows you to override all `.env` configurations with a machine-specific environment, although it is not recommended.
+By default, this module will never modify any environment variables that have already been set.
+In particular, if there is a variable in your `.env` file which collides with one that already exists in your environment, then that variable will be skipped unless using the [force option](#force).

 ### Can I customize/write plugins for dotenv?